-The recreation and leisure studies department offers degrees in recreation and leisure facilities and services administration and recreational therapy administration.
-The 36-39 semester hour programs are designed for individuals employed in or seeking employment in leisure services, including community parks and recreation, recreation resource management, recreational sports management, travel and tourism; and individuals interested in advanced training in recreational therapy administration.
+The department of recreation and leisure studies offers separate degrees in recreation and leisure facilities and services administration and recreational therapy administration.
+The 36-39 semester hour programs are designed for individuals employed in or seeking employment in a diverse range of settings.
+The master's in recreation and leisure facilities and services administration prepares students for positions in leisure services, including community parks and recreation, recreation resource management, recreation sports management, and travel and tourism.
+The master's in recreational therapy administration provides advanced training for clinical, administrative, and research positions in recreational therapy and healthcare related careers.
 Prior education and experience facilitates timely graduation.
 Individuals with undergraduate deficiencies will be required to remove such deficiencies through supplemental course work while enrolled in the graduate program.